-The intent of the Army Pregnancy Postpartum Physical Training (P3T) Program is to implement a mandatory standardized Army-wide PPPT Program.
-The P3T Program is aligned with exercise recommendations from the American College of Obstetricians and Gynecologists and the 2008 Physical Activity Guidelines for Americans.
-Policies released in recent years strengthen the ability of local P3T Programs to meet approved Army standards.
+The intent of Army Pregnancy Postpartum Physical Training (P3T) is to implement mandatory standardized Army-wide P3T.
+P3T is aligned with exercise recommendations from the American Congress of Obstetricians and Gynecologists and the 2008 Physical Activity Guidelines for Americans.
+Policies released in recent years strengthen the ability for P3T to meet approved Army standards.

-MEDCOM, as the program proponent, through the USAPHC maintains the P3T educational materials and offers a train-the-trainer leader course for P3T leadership.
-Local senior commanders are responsible for execution according to the implementation standards set forth in the USAPHC TG 255 series, Pregnancy Postpartum Physical Training Program Manuals.
-Standardized program execution progresses as leaders are educated regarding P3T, new responsibilities established, and adequate personnel trained to fill the needs of local P3T Programs.
+MEDCOM, as the program proponent, through the APHC maintains the P3T educational materials and offers a train-the-trainer leader course for P3T leadership.
+Local commanders are responsible for execution according to the implementation standards set forth in the APHC TG 255 series, Pregnancy Postpartum Physical Training Manuals.
+Standardized execution progresses as leaders are educated regarding P3T, new responsibilities established, and adequate personnel trained to fill the needs for local P3T.